curioussoulscafe/curious-souls-cafe/README.md

 - **[Icebreaker](https://curioussoulscafe.github.io/curious-souls-cafe/pages/icebreaker.html)**: Spark lighthearted, meaningful, and inclusive conversations.
 - **[Inner Child](https://curioussoulscafe.github.io/curious-souls-cafe/pages/inner-child.html)**: Reconnect with your playful younger self, nurture creativity, and explore the transformative power of curiosity, wonder, and self-compassion.
 - **[Interdependence](https://curioussoulscafe.github.io/curious-souls-cafe/pages/interdependence.html)**: Explore interdependent connection, and the invisible threads that sustain our relationships and communities.
-- **[Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/pages/love-relationships.html)**: Deepen your connections and reflect on the dynamics of love and intimacy.
 - **[Parenting](https://curioussoulscafe.github.io/curious-souls-cafe/pages/parenting.html)**: Inspire reflection, share insights, and spark meaningful conversations about the joys, challenges, and growth in raising children.
 - **[Purpose](https://curioussoulscafe.github.io/curious-souls-cafe/pages/purpose.html)**: Explore purpose, meaning, and the journey toward a fulfilling life, blending wisdom from philosophy, literature, and personal reflection.
 - **[Reflection](https://curioussoulscafe.github.io/curious-souls-cafe/pages/reflection.html)**: Explore how reflection transforms memories into meaning, challenges into resilience, and endings into new beginnings.
 - **[Reimagine](https://curioussoulscafe.github.io/curious-souls-cafe/pages/reimagine.html)**: Explore evolving perspectives, personal growth and reimagine life’s narratives through self-awareness, curiosity, and renewal.
 - **[Work that Resonates](https://curioussoulscafe.github.io/curious-souls-cafe/pages/work-that-resonates.html)**: Explore your evolving relationship with work, purpose, and fulfillment.
+- **The Heart Talks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-heart-talks.html)**: Deepen your connections and reflect on the dynamics of love and intimacy.
 - **[The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-mind-speaks.html)**: Reflect on thoughts, feelings, mindfulness, and personal well-being.
 - **[Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/transitions.html)**: Navigate life’s changes with prompts that foster reflection and personal growth.

-💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/pages/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/pages/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-mind-speaks.html), as well as to all curious souls (participants) who contributed past questions from our global events.
+💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/pages/happiness.html), [The Heart Talks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-heart-talks.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-mind-speaks.html), as well as to all curious souls (participants) who contributed past questions from our global events.

 Let these decks inspire your journey of exploration, connection, and growth!